evilcyber.com

 • RedditReddit

-Food that is free of something is popular as never before, but do all these people who swear they need to eat gluten-,dairy- or wheat-free genuinely suffer from a food intolerance?
+Do all those people who swear they need gluten-, dairy- or wheat-free genuinely suffer from a food intolerance?
 Or may they actually have an eating disorder?

 Back In The Old Days

-Seriously, just twenty years ago you may have had a vegetarian or diabetic among your guests, maybe an allergic, but in general, food allergies were far from being as common.
-Today, it seems, they in fact are almost the norm, and one may wonder why that is, given that in just two decades our eating habits have only marginally changed.
+Just twenty years ago you may have had a vegetarian or diabetic among your guests, maybe an allergic, but in general, food allergies were far from common.
+Now they’re almost the norm.

 Celiac Disease

-But, just two years ago, a panel of medical experts discovered that we practically have an epidemic of gluten-intolerance at hand that can’t be explained by celiac disease.
-The doctors named it “non-celiac gluten sensitivity” (PDF) and people who suffer from it get worse when they eat gluten, and better when they don’t.
-So far, the doctors are clueless about what causes this.
+But two years ago a panel of medical experts discovered that we have an epidemic of gluten-intolerance that can’t be explained by celiac disease.
+The doctors named it “non-celiac gluten sensitivity” (PDF).
+People who suffer from it get worse when they eat gluten, and better when they don’t.

 Is It The Gluten Or An Eating Disorder?